AliAmouz/writeups/tryhackme/b3dr0ck.md

 > _“This box was a great mix of enumeration, encoding logic, and privilege escalation.
 The double base64 trick and sudo abuse made it especially satisfying.”_
 ```

----

-This version is clean, readable, and ready to drop into your GitHub repo or portfolio.
-Want me to help you build a template so you can generate these automatically from structured notes?
-Or format another writeup next?